VUIIS/demo-singularity-spm-freeview/README.md

 the PDF QA report.

 See https://github.com/baxpr/demo-singularity-matlab-fsl for a lot of detailed info about putting Matlab code into singularity containers.
+This example uses the same structure.

 SPM requires jumping an extra hurdle at the compilation step - we use a modified version of SPM's own compiler function `spm_make_standalone.m`, found at